Ghosn-Lab/BatchNorm/index.md

 This repository is intended to support reproducibility of our recent manuscript: "Data Matrix Normalization and Merging Strategies Minimize Batch-specific Systemic Variation in scRNA-Seq Data."
 The complete text and supplementary materials of the preprint are made freely available via bioRxiv.[[1]](#1)

-To enable rapid reproduction of the published figures, we have made a set of pre-assembled Seurat objects available as part of an R packaged "BatchNorm", available on github [here](https://github.com/Ghosn-Lab/BatchNorm).
+To enable rapid reproduction of the published figures, we have made a set of pre-assembled Seurat objects available as part of the R package "BatchNorm", available on [github](https://github.com/Ghosn-Lab/BatchNorm).

 <img src="https://user-images.githubusercontent.com/50965273/136675082-4c9285c0-e1b2-45ab-a069-001e43a21c0c.jpg" align="center"  height=400/>